 Fortunately you can make use of social networks.
 Not all of your clients will use them or share a lot of their personal details, but you can still get to know people you work with better by simply following their social media updates.

 Another great way to connect with your clients on a personal level can be seen on the website of well-known wedding photographers Justin and Mary Marantz.
-They simply listed things they like presented as icons accompanied by funny comments on their About page.
+They simply listed things they like presented as icons accompanied by funny comments on their.
 That’s the information that turns a “leading destination photographer” into a “guy/girl next door” that understands you in a way no other photographer does, and therefore, can be entrusted to photograph one of the most special days of your life.
 Genius, huh?

 5. Follow Up